rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 __________________________

 ### Using DNS for Bootstrapping
 You can also use the Domain Name System (DNS) to bootstrap a cluster.
 This is similar to automatic clustering, but doesn't require you to specify the network addresses at the command line.
-Instead you create a DNS record for the host `rqlite`, with an [A Record](https://www.cloudflare.com/learning/dns/dns-records/dns-a-record/) for each rqlite node's HTTP IP address.
+Instead you create a DNS record for the host `rqlite.local`, with an [A Record](https://www.cloudflare.com/learning/dns/dns-records/dns-a-record/) for each rqlite node's HTTP IP address.

 To launch a node using DNS boostrap, execute the following (example) command:
 ```bash